alanmacdoug/astrowind/src/data/post/bounce-types-explained.md

 ---
+publishDate: 2026-09-16
 title: "Bounce Types Explained: Hard vs Soft, and What They Actually Cost You"
-description: "A bounced email looks like one lost send.
+excerpt: "A bounced email looks like one lost send.
 It isn't.
 Hard vs soft bounces explained in plain English — and why your sender reputation pays for every one of them."
+category: Deliverability
+tags: [bounces, list-hygiene, deliverability, sender-reputation]
+author: Alan MacDougall
-pubDate: false
+draft: false
 ---

-# Bounce Types Explained: Hard vs Soft, and What They Actually Cost You

 A bounce looks like a small thing.
 One email, one address, one failure message buried in a report nobody reads.